 - LanguageCert International ESOL B2 Communicator - High Pass with a minimum of 152/200 overall and 33 in each sub-skill

 For more information on ways that you can meet our English language requirements, including options to waive the requirement, please read our information on English language requirements.

 If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.

 Find out more about our pre-sessional English language courses.

-In years one and two you have an opportunity to select one of five routes, Advanced Professional Practice, Middle Leadership, Curriculum, Coaching and Mentoring, Digital Social Trends and Professional Practices, and Promoting Equity to meet your individual professional learning interests and career aspirations.
+In years one and two you have an opportunity to select one of five routes to meet your individual professional learning interests and career aspirations: Advanced Professional Practice, Middle Leadership, Curriculum Leadership, Coaching and Mentoring, Digital Leadership, and Promoting Equity to meet your individual professional learning interests and career aspirations.

-You must successfully complete six modules for the award of the Masters degree.
+You must successfully complete six modules (in specific routes) for the award of this Masters degree.

 The modules will be delivered through a blended learning format designed to facilitate both individual and collaborative work.
 The format is a mix of:

 - face-to-face seminar days on campus

 - guided self-study